 Paying attention to the availability of very limited human resources.
 So it is difficult to expect market officers to carry out their duties properly, therefore it is imperative for local governments to pay attention to the adequacy of human resources.
 The availability of human resources (HR) of the organization is very important in empowering traditional market traders.
-These human resources include, among others, employees who are directly related to empowering traditional market traders who must have the expertise and ability to carry out tasks, orders and recommendations from their superiors (leaders).
+These human resources include, among others, employees who are directly related to empowering traditional market traders and ability to carry out tasks, orders and recommendations from their superiors (leaders).